-Following this offering, the Nominating and Governance Committee will be composed of,and, withserving as chairperson of the Nominating and Governance Committee.
-Our board of directors has determined that all members of theNominating and Governance Committee other thanare "independent" under the rules of the Nasdaq and under Rule 10A-3 under theExchange Act.
-The responsibilities of the Nominating and Governance Committee will include:are "independent"
+Following this offering, the Nominating and Governance Committee will be composed of Mr. Blatt, Mr. Chui and Mr. Diamandis, with Mr. Blatt serving as chairperson of the Nominating and Governance Committee.
+Our board of directors has determined that each member of the Nominating and Governance Committee is "independent" under the rules of the Nasdaq and under Rule 10A-3 under the Exchange Act.
+The responsibilities of the Nominating and Governance Committee will include: